Ministry of Culture and Islamic Guidance: Overview

-There are a number of cultural and commercial artefacts that the Ministry of CIG regulates by licensing their entry into the country, or export from Iran.
+There are a number of cultural and commercial artefacts that the Ministry of CIG regulates by licensing their entry into the country, or by exporting from Iran.

-The ministry manages exportation of motion pictures produced in Iran, and the importation of motion pictures produced outside Iran, including cinematographic and television films.
+The ministry manages exportation of motion pictures produced in Iran and the importation of films produced outside Iran, including cinematographic and television films.
 Audio recordings, on media such as cassette tapes, phonograph records, compact discs, or other formats, are also regulated by the ministry.

-Books, whether fiction or non-fiction, published material such as magazines, serials, or other periodicals, printed matter, like brochures, pamphlets, advertising material, business catalogues, university prospectuses, or other promotional or informational material are similarly subjected to licensing requirements for import or export.
+Books (fiction or non-fiction), published material (such as magazines, serials), or other periodicals, printed matter (like brochures, pamphlets, advertising material, business catalogues, university prospectuses, or other promotional or informational material) are similarly subjected to licensing requirements for import or export.
 The images, paintings, sculpture, tableaux, and related objects that may constitute visual art, must also undergo vetting.
 The Ministry of CIG issues the licenses that are required for import and export of all such items.

 In addition, the Ministry of CIG is one of the bodies of the Iranian government responsible for informing Iranians about the alignment of religion with law in the UN Member State of Iran.
-The Khutbah (Friday Sermon) is when the different leaders of the blocks come together and explain the political narrative of their block using figurative language.
+The Khutbah (Friday Sermon) is when the different block leaders come together and explain the political narrative of their block using figurative language.
 It is one of the three "sovereign" (independent from audit) ministerial departments of Iran.